Rofi7777/AIDesignEngine/replit.md

 4.  **E-commerce Scene Composition:** Combines models, products, and props into marketing scenes.
 5.  **E-commerce Poster Design:** Configurable system for creating marketing posters with products, copy, branding, and pricing.

-All features leverage Google Gemini 2.5 Flash and support English, Traditional Chinese, and Vietnamese.
+All features leverage **Google Gemini 3 Pro Image Preview** and support English, Traditional Chinese, and Vietnamese.
 The platform's tagline is "Craft Design Ideas with AI."

 ## User Preferences
 - Follow design_guidelines.md religiously for visual quality